AviAgarwal27/election-blog/content/post/2024-10-07-post-5-state-level-predictions/index.md

 # Conclusion

 Overall, all of my models predict a Harris victory in the Electoral College and national two party popular vote though by slim margins.
-I look forward to refining these models further as we get close to election day.
+I look forward to refining these models further as we get closer to election day.